-Applicants are required to disclose in writing any potential conflict of interest, either in fact or appearance, as defined in Chapter 3.20 of the DOJ Grants Financial Guide.
+Applicants are required to disclose in writing any potential conflict of interest, either in fact or appearance, as defined in the DOJ Grants Financial Guide (Section 3.20 Grant Fraud, Waste, and Abuse).
 Potential conflicts of interest must be disclosed on agency letterhead and uploaded to the Attachments Page of this application.
 Disclosures of potential conflicts of interest are required for each grant period regardless of existence or prior disclosure in a previously funded grant year.